sofiafer08/CyberHojaldre/README.md

 ### Chassis

-We use a custom LEGO compatible PLA 3D printed **ladder chassis**, which gives us ease of repair and modification, high ground clearance and torsional rigidity.
-It's a simple but effectve design which adapts to our robot's needs.
+We use a custom LEGO compatible PLA 3D printed **ladder chassis**.
+This vehicle frame is characterized by having two parallel longitudinal rails (like the sides of a ladder) connected by cross members.
+This simple design gives us ease of repair and modification, high ground clearance and torsional rigidity.
+It's an effective design which adapts to our robot's needs.

 ### Rear axle and power.